linnovate/mean/README.md

   Then open a browser and go to:

     http://localhost:3000

+## Configuration
+All configuration is specified in the [config](config/) folder, particularly the [config.js](config/config.js) file.
+Here you will need to specify your application name, database name, as well as hook up any social app keys if you want integration with Twitter, Facebook, GitHub or Google.

+### Environmental Settings

+There are three environments provided by default, __development__, __test__, and __production__.
+Each of these environments has the following configuration options:
+* db - This is the name of the MongoDB database to use, and is set by default to __mean-dev__ for the development environment.
+* root - This is determined automatically at the start of this file, but can be overridden here.
+* app.name - This is the name of your app or website, and can be different for each environment.
+You can tell which environment you are running by looking at the TITLE attribute that your app generates.
+* Social Registration - Facebook, GitHub, Google, Twitter.
+You can specify your own social accounts here for each social platform, with the following for each provider:
+** clientID
+** clientSecret
+** callbackURL

 ## Getting Started
   We pre-included an article example, check it out:
   * [The Model](app/models/article.js) - Where we define our object schema.